xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 For simplicity, your "hello world" app enables you to send a preconfigured "gm" message (hello world) to your own already connected address.
 This makes it easy for you to immediately see the outcome of sending a message.

 1. In the `my-app/src` directory, update the existing `App.js` file to add a `sendMessage` constant, which sends the **gm** message to the connected address.
 Then create the **Send gm** button UI element that, when clicked, uses `sendMessage` to send the **gm** message.
 You can see these changes in the highlighted code.
-Copy this code and paste it into the file, replacing all existing code. <!--what is `sendMessage`?
+Copy this code block and paste it into the file, replacing all existing code. <!--what is `sendMessage`?
 I called it a constant - but is there something more accurate?
 And does the button "use" `sendMessage` - is the wording correct?--> <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/7e2ea197d9516fa93f75b5e866734cd06bf51cdc-->

-    ```js {9-22,35,37-40} showLineNumbers
+    ```javascript showLineNumbers {9-22,35,37-40}
     import { useContext } from "react";
     import "./App.css";
     import { WalletContext } from "./contexts/WalletContext";